 Social skills and autism spectrum disorder (ASD)

-Social skills will help your child with autism spectrum disorder (ASD) know how to act in different social situations – from talking to her grandparents when they visit to playing with friends at school.
+Social skills can help your child with autism spectrum disorder (ASD) know how to act in different social situations – from talking to grandparents to playing with friends at school.

 Social skills can help your child make friends, learn from others and develop hobbies and interests.
-They can also help with family relationships and give your child a sense of belonging.
+These skills can also help with family relationships and give your child a sense of belonging.

 And good social skills can improve your child’s mental health and overall quality of life.

-What social skills does your child with autism spectrum disorder need?
+What social skills do children with autism spectrum disorder need?